-Restricted stock awards for non-executive employees vest in four equal annual installments, the first of which vests on the first anniversary of the grant date.
+Restricted stock awards for both non-executive and executive employees in 2011 were granted with no payment of cash consideration and typically vest in four equal annual installments, the first of which vests on the first anniversary of the grant date.
+In 2011, restricted stock awards accounted for one-third of the total quantity of equity incentive awards granted to our named executive officers.